 chicken produced without the routine use of human antibiotics

 Campus Dining makes a great effort to include locally sourced, sustainable, whole foods.

-In the Fall of 2015, Stony Brook University introduced a hydroponic Freight Farm where student farmers can grow crops year-round in an indoor environment.
+Stony Brook University has a hydroponic Freight Farm where student farmers can grow crops year-round in an indoor environment.